underlost/coreExtend/README.md

 SITE_AUTHOR = os.environ.get('SITE_AUTHOR', 'Tyler Rilling')
 ```

-to easily manage the site's configs, you can use os.environ.get() to expose it to, say, Heroku's config to make changes with out needing to edit the settings.py file directly.
+To easily manage the site's configs, you can use `os.environ.get()` to expose it to, say, Heroku's config to make changes with out needing to edit the settings.py file directly.

-#### 3. Add the middleware for subdomains (sidenote: The coreExtend middleware should be added as early as possible in MIDDLEWARE_CLASSES.):
+#### 3. Add the middleware for subdomains
+(sidenote: The coreExtend middleware should be added as early as possible in MIDDLEWARE_CLASSES.):

 ```
 MIDDLEWARE_CLASSES = (